compgenom/DOTSeq_paper_2026/README.md

 ### 4. Analysing the bulk datasets

-Before the analysis, raw reads need to be quality controlled, trimmed, and aligned to produce an alignment file.
+Before analysis, raw reads must be quality controlled, trimmed, and aligned to generate alignment files.
+Precomputed alignment files (`Aligned.sortedByCoord.out.bam`) are available on [Zenodo](https://doi.org/10.5281/zenodo.19266548) if you wish to skip this preprocessing step.

 ```bash
 bash bulk/preprocessing_bulk.sh
 ```
-These `.bam` alignment files are also available on [Zenodo](https://doi.org/10.5281/zenodo.19266548), if you wish to skip the preprocessing step.

-Once preprocessing is complete, run the analysis scripts to quantify ORFs, aggregate to gene-level counts, and generate visualizations.
+Once preprocessing is complete, run the analysis scripts to quantify ORFs, aggregate gene-level counts, and generate visualisations.
-By default, the script uses alignment files `.bam` generated from preprocessing as input for read counting via the `countReads()` function in [DOTSeq](https://github.com/compgenom/DOTSeq/tree/main).
+By default, the pipeline uses the `Aligned.sortedByCoord.out.bam` files to extract exonic reads using `getExonicReads()` from [DOTSeq](https://github.com/compgenom/DOTSeq/tree/main), producing `_Aligned.sortedByCoord.out.exonic.sorted.bam`.
+These filtered BAM files are then used for read counting via [DOTSeq](https://github.com/compgenom/DOTSeq/tree/main)'s `countReads()` function.
+Precomputed exonic BAM files are also available on [Zenodo](https://doi.org/10.5281/zenodo.19266548).

 ```bash
 Rscript bulk/bulk_analysis.R \